Explore IS-IS Data Structures

 The identifier of an IS-IS LSP (LSP ID) is always in the format systemid.nodeid-fragmentid:

 • The systemid is the 6-octet System ID part of NET.
 While IS-IS internally uses the 6-octet value, most implementations display hostnames in the show commands.
+You can often use a command like show isis hostname to display the name-to-system-ID mappings.

 • The fragmentid is the sequence number of the LSP fragment.